ThomasMwaba/co2_car_emissions/README.md

 2. **Seaborn** and **Matplotlib** were used to create graphs  that helped with understanding the data better.

-·**Scikit-learn** was used to make a model that can predict CO2 emissions based on things like how much fuel a vehicle uses and the size of its engine.
+3· **Scikit-learn** was used to make a model that can predict CO2 emissions based on things like how much fuel a vehicle uses and the size of its engine.

 **Note**: The file is in IPYNB format.